olson-sean-k/plexus/README.md

 ## Primitives and Iterator Expressions

-Plexus provides a rich set of primitive topological structures that can be composed using _generators_ and _iterator expressions_.
-Expressions operate over a stream of structures like `Trigon`s or `Tetragon`s with arbitrary data in their vertices.
+Plexus provides a rich set of primitive topological structures that can be composed using generators and iterator expressions.
+Iterator expressions operate over a sequence of polygons like `Trigon`s or `Tetragon`s with arbitrary data in their vertices.
 These can be transformed, decomposed (tessellated), indexed, and collected into mesh data structures.

 ```rust
 use decorum::N64;